bagder/docs/curl-vs-httpie.md

 - Has an "Auth plugin" system that supports many more auth types than curl
 - Can't send the same header field name multiple times in a request.
 - Has no official man page
-- HTTP/2 ?
+- No HTTP/2 or HTTP/3 support
-- Happy eyeballs?
+- No Happy eyeballs
-- HTTPS proxy support (HTTPS to the proxy, independently of the server's protocol) ?
+- Lacks HTTPS proxy support (HTTPS to the proxy, independently of the server's protocol)
-- brotli support?
+- Missing brotli and zstd support